azaleawu/oligarchy-permafrost-microbiomes/README.md

 # This repository contains cleaned workflow scripts and downstream analysis code supporting the manuscript

-The repository provides generic, manuscript-aligned code for metagenome processing, MAG reconstruction, gene annotation, abundance profiling, matrix construction, phylogenetic analyses, environmental modelling and hotspot analyses.
+The repository provides a pipeline for metagenome processing, MAG reconstruction, gene annotation, abundance profiling, matrix construction, phylogenetic analyses, environmental modelling and hotspot analyses.

 Large input datasets and intermediate files are **not** included in this repository.
 Raw metagenomic reads, derived MAG catalogues, annotation matrices, environmental metadata and Source Data are available from the repositories described in the manuscript.